-- Be familiar with identification of the non-chordates from chordates and understand the functioning and mechanism of the various biological systems in the chordates - Able to appreciate the process of evolution and understand how it progressed from simple, unicellular cells to complex, multicellular organisms. - Have an understanding of cell, it's organelles and their function and Perform a variety of molecular and cellular biology techniques. - Associate knowledge of genetic principles to the phenomena which occur in humans with reference to genetic inheritance and construct and analyze pedigrees to determine mode of inheritance of disorders and traits.
+- 1. Be familiar with identification of the non-chordates from chordates and understand the functioning and mechanism of the various biological systems in the chordates - 2.
+Able to appreciate the process of evolution and understand how it progressed from simple, unicellular cells to complex, multicellular organisms. - 3.
+Have an understanding of cell, it's organelles and their function and Perform a variety of molecular and cellular biology techniques. - 4.
+Associate knowledge of genetic principles to the phenomena which occur in humans with reference to genetic inheritance and construct and analyze pedigrees to determine mode of inheritance of disorders and traits. - 5.
+Understand and associate malfunctions in the body to various organs and organ systems and know the basic principles that govern the functioning of living systems. - 6.
+Have the basic knowledge of developmental biology and know the concepts associated with development of embryo. - 7.
+Apply the techniques used in assessment and monitoring of

-- Understand and associate malfunctions in the body to various organs and organ systems and know the basic principles that govern the functioning of living systems. - Have the basic knowledge of developmental biology and know the concepts associated with development of embryo. - Apply the techniques used in assessment and monitoring of wildlife and understand the basics of wildlife status, conservation, assessment and management and be familiar with the rules, regulations and factors governing wildlife. - Associate structure of endocrine organs of human body with its functions and also associate hormones to body growth, metabolism, reproduction and development to understand the underlying principles and disorders associated with hormone functions. - Learn techniques of histology, techniques of bacterial isolation and identification, Cell culture techniques, protocols used to assess physicochemical parameters, techniques of aquaculture, protocols of Fish processing and preservation, - Distinguish, classify and characterize a variety of environmental pollutants based on their biological and physical properties. - Understand concept of types of waste, its transport and disposal and Perform composting techniques / procedures. - Perform primary cell culture of suspension and adherent cells and understand concepts and applications of mammalian cell culture. - Understand the components of the immune system and their function and perform immunoassays for disease detection. - Understand the Branches of forensic science and know the application of molecular tools in genetic diagnosis.

-- Know about nutrients and their function, read and interprete food labels, correlate role of lifestyle and food habits in causing diseases and prepare Diet Plans for different age group individuals. - Understand concept of business Proposals, be familiar with the methodologies and regulations required to start an enterprise, Identify opportunities available in life science for start-ups and Generate Ideas and initiate a Business Plan.
+- wildlife and understand the basics of wildlife status, conservation, assessment and management and be familiar with the rules, regulations and factors governing wildlife. - 8.
+Associate structure of endocrine organs of human body with its functions and also associate hormones to body growth, metabolism, reproduction and development to understand the underlying principles and associated disorders. - 9.
+Learn techniques of histology, techniques of bacterial isolation and identification, Cell culture techniques, protocols used to assess physicochemical parameters, techniques of aquaculture, protocols of Fish processing and preservation, - 10.
+Distinguish, classify and characterize a variety of environmental pollutants based on their biological and physical properties. - 11.Understand concept of types of waste, its transport and disposal and perform composting techniques / procedures. - 12.Perform primary cell culture of suspension and adherent cells and understand concepts and applications of cell culture. - 13.Understand the components of the immune system and their function and perform immunoassays for disease detection. - 14.
+Understand the Branches of forensic science and know the application of molecular tools in genetic diagnosis. - 15.
+Know about nutrients and their function, read and interprete food labels, correlate role of lifestyle and food habits in causing diseases and prepare Diet Plans for different age group individuals. - 16.Understand concept of business Proposals, be familiar with the methodologies and regulations required to start an enterprise, Identify opportunities available in life science for start-ups and Generate Ideas and initiate a Business Plan.